textpotential/bibliarchic/chapt3.md

 Mark's Monastery*, vol.
 1 (New Haven: The American Schools of Oriental Research, 1950), xiii-xviii.

-[^8]: I would rather find other words to describe this difference rather than analog/digital.
+[^8]: I would rather find other words to describe this difference other than analog/digital.
-The important point to make in all interface analysis is that rarely do we have a binary situation because interfaces as relationships afford more than one type of use.
+The important point to make in all interface analysis is that rarely do we have a binary situation, because interfaces as relationships afford more than one type of use.

 [^9]: This vertical roll interface is akin to our contemporary relationship with reading on a web page and the act of moving around in these web pages is called "scrolling."